 Unlike devices with straight-line or polygonal contours, packaging structures often contain circular geometry or arbitrary curly shapes.
 Vertical paths also contribute to significant reactive effects and must be modeled correctly.
 The meshing of circular paths and holes are given specialized consideration to obtain an optimal balance in accuracy and computing cost.

 - High-speed Switching

 Spurious electromagnetic emissions can arise from high-speed CMOS switching circuits or current impulses from clock signals through gates.
-The average current and spectrum depends on the switching frequency.
-PKG/PCB is able to examine these events in transient circuit simulations with numerically convergent, passive PBM models.
+The average current and spectrum depend on the switching frequency.
+IC/PKG EM Co-Sim is able to examine these events in transient circuit simulations with numerically convergent, passive PBM models.

 Advanced EM Modeling Features

 1. Simple Incremental Profile Approach

 The metal stack information of IC and packaging layers are different.
 PeakView™ has incorporated an ‘Incremental Profile’ approach.
 Instead of modifying the base profile, the incremental profile is just an add-on to that which is based on specific packaging needs.
 This feature is particularly important as nowadays, all of the advanced node profiles are encrypted.
 In this approach, the original IC profile file remains unchanged.

 The PeakView™ IC/PKG EM Co-Sim utility is built as an extension to our current LEM (Layout EM) feature.
 The board-level solution has the computational power to handle electromagnetic problems that would otherwise require memory in the order of (Terabytes) TBs.